|Chennai District welcomes you...|

 The Collector is the President of the Soldiers, Sailors and District Airmen's Board of Chennai District.
 There is one Deputy Director assisting the Collector who is looking after the welfare aspects of the Ex-servicemen.
 Under this Ex-gratia payment, employment opportunities, placements and starting of self-employment industrial Schemes under SEMFEX are some of the items of work that are being done for the Welfare of the Ex-servicemen.

 Teacher's Day Fund is collected by the Teachers' Day Celebration Committee headed by the Collector.
-The amount collected for the year 2006 by the Collector was 6 lakhs.
+The target amount fixed for the year 2014 was Rs.
+5,00,000/-.
+The amount collected by the Collector is Rs.
+4,90,000/-

 REHABILITATION OF REFUGEES